Boise State vs. Colorado State NCAA Football Odds, Plays and Insights | October 30, 2021

 Colorado State Stats and Trends

-- Colorado State has played seven games, with four wins against the spread.
+- Colorado State has four wins against the spread in seven games this year.

-- This year, the Rams have won against the spread in each of their two games as an underdog of 2.5 points or more.
+- The Rams have always covered the spread this year when underdogs by 2.5 points or more.

-- Colorado State's games this year have gone over the total in one out of six opportunities (16.7%).
+- Colorado State's games this season have gone over the total in one out of six opportunities (16.7%).

+- The Rams score 24.6 points per game, comparable to the 22.1 the Broncos surrender.

 - The Rams have seven giveaways this season, while the Broncos have 17 takeaways .